 Matthew Bourne’s The Red Shoes

-A gifted ballerina is torn between lurve and her passion for the dance in this exhilarating production now on at the Bristol Hippodrome
+A gifted ballerina is torn between lurve and her passion for the dance in this exhilarating production by Matthew Bourne's New Adventures dance company

 Prepare for a journey of enchantment and delight with this welcome revival of Matthew Bourne’s double Olivier award-winning The Red Shoes at Bristol’s Hippodrome.